Full Text: <133>

 TY - JOUR

-T1 - Prediction of peritoneal free cancer cells in gastric cancer patients by magnetic resonance golden-angle radial sampling dynamic contrast-enhanced imaging
+T1 - Prediction of peritoneal free cancer cells in gastric cancer patients by golden-angle radial sampling dynamic contrast-enhanced magnetic resonance imaging

 A1 - Xueqing YIN